ltw-webdev-5/curriculum/lazy-loading-images.md

 ---
 layout: lesson
 title: "Lazy-loading images"
-desc: "Look at creating a fast website with lots of images, some loaded without Javascript & more loaded with Javascript."
+desc: "Look at creating a fast website with lots of images, some loaded without JavaScript & more loaded with JavaScript."

 hide_markbot: true
+hide_show_for_marks: true

 extra_tutorials:
   - title: "Progressive enhancement"